Aditya-Bhate/Aditya-Bhate/README.md

  Creative and Problem Solving mindset !
  Like to talk out and listen to people's ideas !

  - I love to explore new technologies and use them to solve real-life problems 🤖.
-Currently trying Web Development 🕸️ and Strengthing my Data Structures and          Algorithm skills 👨‍🔬 as well .
+Currently strengthing my Data Structures and          Algorithm skills 👨‍🔬 as well .

-- I gravitate more towards AI and Data science .
-I am an active member when it comes to extracurricular activities.
+-  I am an active member when it comes to extracurricular activities.
 Consider dedication and hard work as my strengths.
 I thoroughly enjoy tackling problems pertaining to technology and coming up with novel ideas.

 ---